wy-luke/StableDiffusion-Installer-For-Mac/README.md

 Assist you in **quickly and effortlessly** installing the Stable Diffusion web UI on your Mac.

+Theoretically, it should work on both Apple Silicon and Intel CPU with any version of macOS.

 ## Usage

 1. In the **Applications** folder, locate **Terminal** <img src="./images/terminal.png" alt="terminal" width="25"/> and open it.